cphinric/CSCE3193-Assignment3/README.md

 # CSCE3193-Assignment3
-A recreation of the Legend of Zelda video game, using java
+A simple program that allows the user to place blocks on a grid and move between stages.
+Made to lay the foundation of the next assignment.